zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

     - 0.484 ng/uL
   -  #7, [6/13 Zymo Extraction](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/LCM-20240613-RNA-Extractions-Zymo/)
      -  1.240 ng/uL
-  -  Or a re-extraction (sample #22? in ProK for 1 hour?)
+  -  Or a re-extraction (sample #22? in ProK , 55 ºC, for 1 hour?)
      -  we shall see
+     -  what about a 15 min digestion at 56 ºC 1400 rpm like in the [PaxGene protocol](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/Paxgene_RNA_from_microdissected_PFPE_and_PFCE.pdf)
 - POR:
   - #7, [7/24 Zymo Extraction](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/LCM-20240718-RNA-DNA-Extractions-Zymo-Try-2/)
     - 0.280ng/uL